 The motivation of this study is the growing concern over security over the past years due to the many software failures lacking [4,5].
 The guidance to the security requirements identification and documentation will aid novice developers to do their job effectively.
 The lack of security is one of the factors behind the system failure that grounds a lot of incidents and attacks targeting the software systems [3].
 The requirements engineers are the source of the errors in the requirements identification process that grounds these failures [6, 18, 19].
-Most requirements engineers have good expertise in functional requirements, but only a few have basic security architectural knowledge such as password security requirements engineering they tend to mix it with the architectural concepts [6, 19, 26].
+Most requirements engineers have good expertise in functional requirements, but only a few have basic security architectural knowledge such as password security, encryption, and decryption [28].
+Most of the requirements engineers do not have good knowledge of authentic security requirements enigneering they tend to mix it with the architectural concepts [6, 19, 26].
 The identification of security requirements for the applications has been the main research issue for a long time [9, 20].